ryardley/pdsl/README.md

 ### An expressive shorthand for creating boolean functions

 Often when programming we need to create predicate or boolean returning functions to assert facts about a given input value.
 This is often the case when filtering an array, validating input or determining type.
-Creating predicate functions in JavaScript is often verbose, especially for checking the format of complex object types.
-This library provides the developer a simple but powerful shorthand for defining predicate functions that makes it easy to understand intent.
+Creating predicate functions in JavaScript is often verbose, especially for checking the format of complex object types. `pdsl` provides the developer a simple but powerful shorthand based on a combination of template strings and helper functions for defining predicate functions that makes it easy to understand intent.

 ```js
 // `pdsl` expressively defines an input value's constraints